Ganymede-Bio/website-docusaurus/docs/FlowEditor.md

 :::info

-Understanding this section is critical for developing on the Ganymede platform; the customizability of underlying nodes sets Ganymede apart from many other dataflow programming environments.
+Understanding this section is critical for developing on the Ganymede platform; the customizability of underlying nodes sets Ganymede apart from many other low-code and no-code solutions that represent logic in graphs.

 :::